This article explains how to enter your opening balances as part of FreeAgent's account setup process.

 If you’re starting to use FreeAgent at the beginning of a new financial year, you only need to put in balances for your balance sheet accounts, such as money owed to you by your customers.

 If you’re starting to use FreeAgent mid-way through your financial year, you may also have entries for the year to date for your profit and loss accounts, such as income the business has earned since the beginning of this financial year.

-Your accountant will be able to advise which entries you need to record in FreeAgent.
-Unfortunately we can’t help you with this as we’re not authorised by HMRC to provide accounting advice.
+Your accountant should be able to supply you with a trial balance (a list of all the balances in your accounts) as at your FreeAgent start date and will be able to advise which entries you need to record in your FreeAgent account.
+Unfortunately, our support team can’t help you with this as we’re not authorised by HMRC to provide accounting advice.

-Enter your bank account balances by navigating to Banking, selecting the relevant bank account’s name under the graph, and then selecting ‘Edit Details’.
-Enter the balance as at your FreeAgent start date.
+To enter your bank account balances, navigate to the ‘Banking’ tab at the top of the screen, select ‘Bank Accounts’ from the drop-down menu and select the relevant bank account from the list.
+From the bank account page, select ‘Edit Details’ at the top-right and enter the balance as of your FreeAgent start date.
 Enter a minus sign if the balance is money you owed to the bank, such as an overdraft or loan.

-If you had items in stock as at your FreeAgent start date, create new stock items and enter the opening quantity and value of those items..
+If you had items in stock as of your FreeAgent start date, create new stock items and enter the opening quantity and value of those items.

 You’ll see that there is already a set of opening balance journals created.
-To add more opening balances to this, select ‘Edit Opening Balances’.
+To add more opening balances, select ‘Edit Opening Balances’.